How it started

 I went to New Zealand to do a Vintage and increase my knowledge of viticulture.

 By 2007 the vines were ready to planted, we started by planting 46,000 vines over 28 acres and then 2008 saw a further 38,000 vines planted over 22 acres.
-The most recent planting in 2011 saw an extra 5 acres of Pinot Noir vines being planted in memory of my Grandmother who passed away that year.
+The most recent planting in 2015 saw an extra 15 acres of vines being planted to increase our total vineyard area to 65 acres.

 Doing things right